-On the individual level , we can distinguish between explanations which regard terrorism as a phenomenon and those that see it as a strategy and a type of political violence.
-Kilcullen’s ‘accidental guerrilla’ are a good example of the latter.
+On the individual level too, we can distinguish between explanations which regard terrorism as a phenomenon and those that see it as a strategy and a type of political violence.
+Kilcullen’s ‘accidental guerrillas’ are a good example of the latter.
 They could just as appropriately be called ‘accidental terrorists,’ as the distinction between political violence in the form of rebellion and political violence in the form of terrorism is so unclear in the type of circumstances which prevailed in Iraq and Afghanistan after 2003.

 On the other hand, terrorists such as Émile Henry, Anders Behring Breivik and Andreas Baader had opinions which bordered on (or crossed the border of) insanity.
 Focussing on the terrorist as wholly or partly mad – psychotic or of unsound mind – is a common feature of many studies of individual terrorists.
 Burleigh’s study of terrorism’s ‘cultural history’ is a good example: Burleigh is mainly concerned with the cultural, personal and psychological features among terrorists and sees terrorists as extreme or pathological versions of more normal ideologues.31 The Baader-Meinhoff Group, for example, was associated with the protest-orientated, radical left in Western Europe in the 1960s, but built on and